 The painting is dark, suffused with a deep, rich, black background that seems to sink back forever.

 This is a transcript from the video series Museum Masterpieces: The Louvre.
 Watch it now, on The Great Courses Plus.

-Her own hand, her left hand, is placed on the white drapery that she wore before entering the bath.
-This is this moment in which somehow she is coming to terms with herself, with her body, with her desires, with her history, and we are cast seemingly as King David, spying her at the bath.
-We are lustful viewers.
-We are viewers who are cast as male, which a good many art viewers in this period of time were.
-We look with sort of lustful desire at a female who is not engaging with us, but is lost in her own thoughts, and comes out of this mysterious blackness of the background to dominate our sensibilities.
+Her left hand is placed on the white drapery that she wore before entering the bath.
+This is this moment in which she comes to terms with herself, her body, her desires, with her history, and the audience is seemingly cast as King David, spying on her at the bath.
+We are lustful viewers, cast as the male; a good many art viewers in this period were.
+We look with a kind of lustful desire at a female who does not engage with us, but is lost in her thoughts, and comes out of this mysterious blackness to dominate our sensibilities.

 Learn more about Italian Renaissance and Baroque Painting

 The painting redefined the female nude, not as an idealized female body, but as the body of an actual woman.
 When viewing the Rembrandt, it’s not like looking at an interpretation of mythology or recreation of something from the imagination.
 The painting makes the viewer feel like we’re looking at a real woman; her flesh and the character of her flesh are palpably, powerfully conveyed just as they were in the young Realist painters Courbet and Manet.

 The tactile qualities of this painting are abundant: the wonderful detail of the plain-spun, rather crude cotton cloth of the chemise that she’s taken off; the tangible sense of the weight of her hand pushing down into the fabric; the slightly elongated fingers themselves.
 This painting—which deals with a queen, with guilt, rape, motherhood, modesty—is a complex work that continues to be admired by artists around the world.

 Learn more about the story of the Louvre